wayrou/chaos-core/README.txt

 Bars update dynamically as items are added/removed.

-4. Item Display and Management UI
-Right Side: Three Vertical Bins

-From top to bottom:

-Equipment

-Consumables

-Resources

-Each bin uses its own grid, but all contribute to the same capacity bars.

-Drag-and-Drop Behavior

-Drag any item between Forward Locker and Base Camp Storage

-When an equipped item is moved to Base Camp Storage:

-It is automatically unequipped from any unit deck

-Unit Decks

-Only draw equipment from Forward Locker

-Removing equipment from Forward Locker triggers automatic deck validation (shows missing gear slots, etc.)

 11a.
+Screen progression flow: "shell" screen (which will end up being base camp screen) -> start_op -> choose operation (current operation in the story, or a second option to start a custom operation with fully customizable settings) -> room layout / map with battle nodes, etc. -> going into node
 Create the Base Camp Screen with different nodes: shop node, workshop node (add crafting in headline 11d), unit roster (unit customization added in 11b)

 11b.
-Unit customization
-unit roster, stats, and current decks.
-Let the player swap cards in/out of unit decks by changing equipment (equipment tied to cards, cards populate in unit decks based on / drawing from equipment they have)

-11c.
 Equipment
 Decks, Equipment & Modules
 Five equip slots per unit: Weapon, Chestpiece, Helmet, two Accessories.
 Weapons are class-restricted; other gear is universal.
 Modules: Found/crafted/bought upgrades that can be affixed to weapons that add new equipment cards to unit decks.
 Decks can be modified at any time outside of a tactical battle encounter.

+11c.
+Unit customization
+unit roster, stats, and current decks.
+Let the player swap cards in/out of unit decks by changing equipment (equipment tied to cards, cards populate in unit decks based on / drawing from equipment they have)

+11cx.
+Introduce weapon mechanics

+11cy.
+(EXPERIMENTAL) Aesthetic overhaul to align with Ardycia aesthetic bible, less like a computer program and more like an actual game (while still retaining scrolllink terminal boot screen and flourish, and acknowleding limitations before any actual art / character portraits are implemented into the game), make the battle grid feel at-home with players of final fantasy tactics advance as much as possible with temp art / before real art is added.

+11cz.
+Introduce unit facing

 11d.
 Crafting
 Crafting at base camp
-Crafting provides players with a streamlined way to create and upgrade gear using resources obtained during dungeon runs, free-move zones, and operations.
+Crafting provides players with a streamlined way to create and upgrade gear and cards using resources obtained during dungeon runs, free-move zones, and operations.
 Access Point:
 Crafting is performed at the Workshop Node located in the Base Camp.
 Recipe Categories: